 In addition to lifestyle changes, another important step is keeping up with your regular breast screenings.
 According to the American Cancer Society this includes:

-• Yearly mammogram for women ages 40-54 and mammograms every two years for women age 55 and older
+- Mammograms every two years for women age 55 and older,

-Talk to your doctor about developing a screening plan that is tailored to your unique situation so you can have peace of mind.
+Talk to your doctor about developing a breast cancer screening plan that is tailored to your unique situation so you can have peace of mind.